atfides/experiments/README.md

 Each event type has a specific payload format with the relevant information.

 > All event payloads mirror `the payloads for the Event types`

+## exp: (later)

+Possibility to activate atFides by creating a new issue or by commenting on an issue.

+> anybody on Github can set up a repo to activate atfides